larytet/MyPerfectThings/korean-bbq.md

 - Easy access to the charcoal compartment.
 - Grill stack composition:
   - Bottom basin with adjustable vent holes around the perimeter.
-  - Net for coals.
+  - Grate for coals.
   - Basin for water/wood chips.
-  - Net for food.
+  - Grate for food.
   - Thermo-isolated lid with adjustable vent holes.